meetkabeershah/meetkabeershah.github.io/about.md

 ### This blog is for

-Sharing our thoughts and ask for recommendations for what [we as a company](http://nistencorp.com/) are building.
+Sharing our thoughts and ask for recommendations for what [we as a company](http://nistencorp.com/) build.
+Keeping up everyone with company news and updates.

 ### Know more